Aphria rejects takeover bid by Green Growth

-Aphria’s board unanimously recommended the rejection after a committee reviewed the unsolicited offer, it said Wednesday.
+Shares of Aphria have been on a tear in the past few weeks, nearly doubling to $13.25 since Green Growth publicly announced its pursuit of Aphria on Dec.
+27. The stock took a beating in early December after a short-sellers' report raised questions about one of the company’s recent acquisitions, sparking a selloff that saw Aphria shares trade below $5.
+Green Growth’s stock, meanwhile, hasn’t kept up.
+It’s trading at $5.49, which is well below the proposed $7 level that Green Growth had been touting earlier in this process.

-The all-stock offer of 1.5714 shares of GGB for each Aphria share is “inadequate” and not in the interest of shareholders, the company’s independent board chairman Irwin Simon said.
+Green Growth’s offer would value each Aphria share at $9.22, a 35-per-cent discount to its market value, Aphria said in its circular, using Feb.
+4 prices.
+Aphria also noted that a deal with Green Growth, which is known as GGB, would likely prohibit the combined entity from listing its shares on the Toronto Stock Exchange and New York Stock Exchange.
+That’s because Green Growth does business in the United States, where cannabis is legal in some states but illegal under federal law.
+Both exchanges ban companies that breach U.S. federal law from listing.

-“Regardless of their brazen attempts to suggest otherwise, GGB is asking Aphria shareholders to accept a substantial discount on their shares, as well as delisting from both the TSX and NYSE, resulting in a vast dilution of their ownership in Aphria,” he said in a statement.
+“Regardless of their brazen attempts to suggest otherwise, GGB is asking Aphria shareholders to accept a substantial discount on their shares, as well as delisting from both the TSX and NYSE, resulting in a vast dilution of their ownership in Aphria,” Irwin Simon, chair of Aphria’s board, said in a statement.
+“In return GGB offers shares in an illiquid company with limited operating history, minimal assets and no track record in the cannabis industry.”

-Late last month, Aphria said an independent committee of directors would review the bid and its shareholders should wait until the board made a formal recommendation.
+A spokesman for Green Growth declined an interview request and said the company would provide comment on Aphria’s response “in due course.”

-The official offer came after GGB said late last year that it planned to make an all-stock offer of 1.5714 GGB shares for each Aphria share.
+Aphria is being advised by Scotia, law firm Fasken Martineau DuMoulin LLP and proxy firm Laurel Hill.
+The company has created a special committee to review any offers.
+It is chaired by director Michael Serruya.

 Available now: Cannabis Professional, the authoritative e-mail newsletter tailored specifically for professionals in the rapidly evolving cannabis industry.
 Subscribe now.